agile-ts/agile/packages/react/README.md

 For [Class Components](https://reactjs.org/docs/components-and-props.html) Users we recommend using the `AgileHOC`.
 At first what is a HOC, well it's a [Higher Order Component](https://reactjs.org/docs/higher-order-components.html) that gets wrapped around our Class.
-By warping our Component into the `AgileHOC`, you are able to bind Agile Instances to it.
+By wrapping our Component into the `AgileHOC`, we are able to bind Agile Instances to it.
-This ensures that your Class Component rerender, when a bound Agile Instance mutates.
+This ensures that our Class Component rerender, when a bound Agile Instance mutates.
 The `output` of the Agile Instance gets merged into the `props` of the Class Component.
 ```tsx
 class RandomComponent extends React.Component {